 Blue Mountain Action Council (BMAC) has provided social services for low-income people in Walla Walla since 1966.
 Among many of the services BMAC provides to the community, food distribution is a large and important piece.
 In the past year, the BMAC Food Warehouse distributed over 1 million pounds of food to over ten food banks, shelters and other programs in three different counties altogether supporting over 85,000 people.
-In 2011, BMAC brought an AmeriCorps*VISTA member on board to help secure more fresh produce for food banks and create a new program called Walla Walla Community Harvest.
+In 2011, BMAC brought a Harvest VISTA on board to help secure more fresh produce for food banks and create a new program called Walla Walla Community Harvest.

 Distribution of seeds and plant starts for Plant-A-Row for the Hungry.

 A food bank garden plot in a community garden.

 Gleaning from orchards, farms, gardens, cull bins and the Farmer’s Market.